SanderMertens/flecs/docs/Manual.md

 ECS_SYSTEM(world, Move, EcsOnUpdate, Position, Velocity);
 ```

-In this definition, `Move` is the name of the system and also fo the function that will be registered with the system. `EcsOnUpdate` is the system "phase" which indicates when the system is ran in a frame (see "Pipelines").
+In this definition, `Move` is the name of the system and also for the function that will be registered with the system. `EcsOnUpdate` is the system "phase" which indicates when the system is ran in a frame (see "Pipelines").
 The part that follows is the system expression, which follows the rules as described in "Signatures").

 A system implementation is a function with the following signature: